 CRNRP is recruiting board members from our neighborhood who have a desire to build relationships and address priorities that benefit our West Bank community.
-We have seven (7) seats that need to be filled: one (2) from Seven Corners, one (1) from Riverside Plaza, one (1) from an accredited school located within the neighborhood, one (1) from a member who owns a non-homesteaded property in the neighborhood, one (1) from an business/organization and one (1) from Riverside Park.
+We have ALL 14 seats on the board available: two (2) from Seven Corners, one (1) from Cedar East, one (1) from Cedars Area, four (4) from Riverside Plaza, one (1) from an accredited school located within the neighborhood, one (1) from a member who owns a non-homesteaded property in the neighborhood, three (3) from members who represent businesses or corporations in the Neighborhood, and one (1) from Riverside Park.

 Board candidates must be at least sixteen (16) years of age and must provide proof of residency, property ownership, employment, business ownership, or enrollment at an accredited school within the neighborhood.
 If an individual who resides in the neighborhood but does not have proper identification needed for eligibility, another community member who meets the eligibility criteria may vouch for the individual.

-Please fill out the our Board of Directors Application and return it to Ryan Justak at JustakR@puc-mn.org or return/mail a hard copy to our office in the Brian Coyle Center at 420 15th Ave.
+Please fill out the our Board of Directors Application and return it to Ariah Fine at firstname.lastname@example.org or return/mail a hard copy to our office in the Brian Coyle Center at 420 15th Ave.
 South, Minneapolis, MN 55454.